 Regulation (EU) No 576/2013 of the European Parliament and of the Council of 12 June 2013 on the non-commercial movement of pet animals and repealing Regulation (EC) No 998/2003 applies to the cross-border movement of pet animals into Member States.
 It does not apply to the movement of such animals within one Member State.

-Regulation (EC) no 998/2003 of the European Parliament and of the Council of 26 May 2003 on the animal health requirements applicable to the non-commercial movement of pet animals and amending Council Directive 92/65/EEC establishes a list of animal species to which harmonised animal health requirements apply when animals of those species are kept as pet animals and moved for non-commercial purposes.
+Regulation (EU) No 576/2013 establishes a list of animal species to which harmonised animal health requirements apply when animals of those species are kept as pet animals and moved for non-commercial purposes.
 This list takes account of their susceptibility to or role in the epidemiology of rabies.

-Dogs, cats and ferrets are animals of species susceptible to rabies and are listed in Parts A and B of Annex I to Regulation (EC) no 998/2003 .
+Dogs, cats and ferrets are animals of species susceptible to rabies and are listed in Part A of Annex I to Regulation (EU) No 576/2013.